Sleep Hygiene Guide

 Morning & Daytime Practices

 - Exercise and light stretching in the morning.
-Morning physical activity establishes positive neurotransmitter levels for the rest of the day and reduces cortisol, the stress hormone that can accumulate during sleep deprivation and trigger insomnia cycles.
+Light morning physical activity establishes positive neurotransmitter levels for the rest of the day and reduces cortisol, the stress hormone that can accumulate during sleep deprivation and trigger insomnia cycles.
+It's important though to ease into your day and consult your physician if you have any health concerns.

 - Avoid news and social media in the morning.
 Starting the day with stressful content elevates cortisol and stress hormone levels before sleep pressure has even begun building.